tryolabs/luminoth/docs/usage/training.rst

 Results
 ```````

-Everything related to a job is stored on its own folder on the bucket provided
+Everything related to a job is stored in its own folder on the bucket provided
 under the name ``lumi_{job_id}``.
 This folder has the following structure:

 ``lumi_{job_id}/``